TingAlex/ToDoList/README.md

 # ToDoList
 It a simple todo-list app.
 You can add, modify, remove todos, also mark them as finished or redo again.
 You can sort and display them by whether they are finished, and their priority.
-This project is based on django, django rest framework, react, redux, react-bootstrap, webpack.
-The front end project was already compiled down to /project/frontend/static/frontend/main.js.
+The front end project was already compiled down to `/project/frontend/static/frontend/main.js`.
 So there is no need to configure front end code.

 ## Installation && Run
 * Make sure you have git, python 2.7, virtualenv, virtualenvwrapper-win, django 1.8, django rest framework 3.5.4 installed.
 * Create a virtual python environment with python 2.7 named "nine_env"
 * Activate this environment by running this in cmd: `C:\Users\Ting\Documents\NineAlgo\todoFinal>workon nine_env`
-* Install these modules to "nine_env" environment: (below is my configureation) coverage            4.5.1,
-Django              1.8.19,
-djangorestframework 3.5.4,
-Markdown            2.6.11,
-pip                 18.0,
-pytz                2018.5,
-setuptools          40.2.0,
-wheel               0.31.1
+* Go to the project floder, and install required modules to "nine_env" environment:`pip install -r requirements.txt`
-* go to the project floder, run this command to erase my testing data in database:`>python manage.py flush`.
+* go to the inner project floder, run this command to erase my testing data in database:`>python manage.py flush`.
 * run this command to start the server: `>python manage.py runserver`
 * Open http://localhost:8000/ in the browser.
 Congraduation!
 ![dashboardpage](https://cl.ly/9e52c68a764b/Image%202018-09-17%20at%208.59.59%20AM.png)